TedTschopp/tedt.org/_posts/quotes/2023-4-23-Clay-Christensen-When-our-early-aviators-looked.md

 - Quotes
 date: 2023-04-23 11:44:45.180083
 ---
-When our early aviators looked at the world’s “best practice” fliers—birds—they saw two things almost all these had in common: wings and feathers.
+When our early aviators looked at the world’s “best practice” fliers birds they saw two things almost all these had in common: wings and feathers.
 So, they strapped on wings and feathers, climbed to the top of cathedral spires, jumped off and flapped hard.
 It rarely worked out well.